Skip to main content

 Maintaining Your Yard

-Community Appearance is a priority for the City Council, and our Code Enforcement ordinances include rules that require that yards be maintained and should not contain trash or debris.
-Additionally, cars should not be cars be parked on your grass; they must be parked on all-weather surfaces.
+Community appearance is a priority for the City Council.
+The City's Code Enforcement ordinances require yards to be maintained and free of trash and debris.
+Vehicles may not be parked on grass and must be parked on an all-weather surface.

-Fall Alert! - Help us keep our drains functioning properly.
-Please do not rake or sweep those fallen leaves into the drainage structures and ditches.
+Fall Alert: Help keep storm drains functioning properly.
+Do not rake or sweep fallen leaves into drainage structures or ditches.

 Trees

-The City of Sandy Springs employs arborists that enforce the Tree Conservation Ordinance and can provide residents with guidance on tree removal requirements in the City of Sandy Springs.
-The Sandy Springs Arborist does not provide tree removal or assessments; residents should contact private companies for those services.
+The City of Sandy Springs employs arborists who enforce the Tree Conservation Ordinance and can provide guidance regarding tree removal requirements.
+City arborists do not perform tree removals or tree health assessments.
+Residents should contact qualified private companies for those services.

-A tree removal permit is required for removal of:
+A tree removal permit is required for the removal of:

-• Any hardwood or pine tree 18″ Diameter at Breast Height (DBH) or larger
+• Any hardwood or pine tree 18 inches Diameter at Breast Height (DBH) or larger

-• A Dogwood or Redbud 10″ DBH or larger
+• Any dogwood or redbud tree 10 inches DBH or larger

 • Any tree located within the Chattahoochee River Corridor or a stream buffer